-Welcome to www.n-georgia.com Discover Georgia's Lower Flint River - The character of the Flint River changes drastically after the Fall Line around Highway 128.
-Bottom substrate changes to predominantly sand and the river channel begins to meander, with banks alternating between sand point bars and willow thickets.
-Stay and Play in GA!
+Welcome to www.n-georgia.com Lower Flint River - Character of the river changes drastically after the Fall Line around Hwy 128.
+Bottom substrate changes to predominantly sand where the river channel begins to meander, with banks alternating between sand point bars and willow thickets.

 Home